BenMorel/mysql-replication-check/README.md

 - `SC` = Slave Checksum table
 - `SU` = Slave Unlock table

-The total lock time gives you an idea of the impact the run of the tool has had on the availability of the database.
+The lock times give you an idea of the impact the tool had on the availability of the database.

 ## Cancelling the check